the-hobbes/green-serv/README.md

 GreenServ is a simple RAW request/response API server to service the GreenUp Vermont event.
-Currently, the clients use a google app engine database which has results in many a headache.
+Currently, the clients use a google app engine database which has resulted in many a headache.
 This pet project creates a fast reliable.
 Consistent.
 And Speedy server program.

 Setup: